Bad Data Visualizations: Three Mistakes Marketers Make and How to Avoid Them

 Mistake #3: Using the wrong scale.

 Always start at zero.
-It’s tempting to demonstrate huge gains to your audience.
-Or perhaps it just saves space to make the graph smaller and only highlight what’s necessary.
-Unfortunately these graphs are misleading.
+Whether you’re looking to more dramatically show gains or just want to save space to make the graph smaller and only highlight wins, graphs that do not start at zero can be misleading.

 Pie charts are too often used as a visualization in the wrong context.
-We’ve all seen pie charts where the percentages don’t total up to 100, which can require the audience to do calculations to interpret the meaning.
+We’ve all seen pie charts where the percentages don’t equal 100, leaving out pieces of data and requiring the audience to do calculations to interpret the meaning.

-It’s important to base the percentage on the total, and not leave off categories that seem unimportant.
+It’s important to base the percentage on the total and not leave out categories that seem unimportant.
 For example, in the chart below, it looks like California makes up over a third of sales.
-But the chart displays only the top five regions and doesn’t state how much of all sales the top five regions generate.
-The data reporting here overemphasizes California’s importance to the organization.
+However, the chart displays only the top five regions and doesn’t show what percentage of total sales the top five regions generate.
+This data reporting overemphasizes California’s importance to the organization.

 Are data visualizations necessary?